ffatahillah7/ETL-Nba-dataset-Talend-to-BigQuery/README.md

-# ETL-Nba-dataset-Talend-to-BigQuery
+# ETL NBA Player Dataset Using Talend and Storing it into BigQuery
-Extract Transform Load NBA dataset using Talend Open Studio into Big Query Databases.
+Extract Transform Load NBA dataset using Talend Open Studio and Storing it into Big Query Databases.